ABOUT THE DANFORTH CENTER SUMMER INTERNSHIP PROGRAM

 - Attend weekly seminars on issues related to biotechnology.
 These discussions are structured to give students insight into the social, political, and economic implications of current research--and to allow them to share their opinions, as well.

-- At the end of the summer session, each intern will present a summary of his/her research in the Center's AT&T Auditorium before an audience of scientific peers.
+- At the end of the summer session, each intern will present a summary of his/her research in the Center's theater before an audience of scientific peers.
 A brief written report is also required and students will be carefully guided through the process of preparation of the written report and oral presentation.
 The presentation and report are a vital part of the education of young scientists.

 Interns are expected to: